jan-cieslik/cancer_informatics/docs/ai/unsupervised_ml.md

 The `dataset_array`, which can also be seen as a matrix, should now contain the data of every image.
 One row of the matrix represents the whole data of one image.
 The columns, on the other hand, represent the data of the first pixel of every image, the second pixel of every image and so on.
 These columns are called features.

 To test, if the `dataset_array` has the right dimensions, we can print the shape of the array.
 We have a total of 1256 images with the size of 190x190 pixels, so if everything worked correctly, the array should have the shape `(1256, 36100)`.
-The first number is the number of images or rather the amount of rows of the matrix and the second number refers to the number of pixels (190 x 190) of one image or the amount of columns of the matrix.
+The first number is the number of images or more specifically the amount of rows in the matrix and the second number refers to the number of pixels (190 x 190) of one image or the amount of columns in the matrix.

 ```python
 print(dataset_array.shape)